Yellowen/Owrang/docs/user/customize/docs.user.customize.hide_unhide.md

 ---
 ### Hiding Unused Features

-As you have seen from this manual that ERPNext contains tons of features which you may not use.
+As you have seen from this manual that Owrang contains tons of features which you may not use.
 We have observed that most users start with using 20% of the features, though a different 20%.
 To hide fields belonging to features you dont require, go to:

 > Setup > Tools > Hide/Unhide Features